bernardini687/powercoders-coding-day/02-logic/logic.md

 3. Mouse
 4. Cow

-### The first question at the very top of the decision tree is an especially important one.
-If you want the root of the decision tree to split these faces into two groups of two, which of these questions should you ask?
+### Which of these questions should you ask if you want to split the images below into two equally sized groups?
 ![faces](./images/faces.png)

 1. Do they have long hair?